This easy Summer Anchovy Gazpacho is a cold summer soup made with charred tomatoes, fresh cucumber, and anchovies.

 On that hot, sticky day though, with no air conditioner in sight– I found myself staring at a bowl of gazpacho.
 I suspiciously leaned in and tasted the unfamiliar orange soup.
 It was, of course, delicious, refreshing, and the perfect thing for a late summer evening.
 This Summer Anchovy Gazpacho is inspired by the little French café where I had my first taste of Spanish cold tomato soup.

-This soup is perfect for days when your garden is overflowing, or when your neighbor’s garden is overflowing, or when you went a little crazy at the farmer’s market and bought more fresh summer produce than you meant to.
+This summer soup is perfect for days when your garden is overflowing, or when your neighbor’s garden is overflowing, or when you went a little crazy at the farmer’s market and bought more fresh summer produce than you meant to.
 Use whatever type of tomatoes you prefer, but the more flavorful the better.
 You’ll also need a cucumber, some garlic, a shallot, fresh basil, a little vinegar, and some cream.

 Where does the anchovy come in?
 First of all– what is an anchovy?
 Anchovies are small, extremely savory-tasting fish, and even if you’ve never seen one– you probably know that some people eat them on pizza, and you might know that they’re one of the ingredients in a traditional Caesar salad dressing.
 They’re an easy way to add an extra depth of flavor to your food without changing the texture of the dish.
 In this soup, the anchovies are blended right in with the veggies.